SalmY001/readme-generator/README.md

   npm i inquirer

   ## Usage
-  See walkthrough video which includes the following steps to create the README.md:
+  The following steps indicate how to create the README.md:

   1. Enter project title
   2. Enter project description